Met Department Issues 7-day Heavy Rains Advisory

-A forecast issued Monday shows that heavy downpours are expected in the Central Highlands, Western Kenya, Rift Valley, Southeast lowlands, Coast, Northeast, and Northwest regions between April 2 and April 8.
+A Monday forecast shows that heavy downpours are expected in the Central Highlands, Western Kenya, Rift Valley, Southeast lowlands, Coast, Northeast, and Northwest regions between April 2 and April 8.

-Most parts of Kenya are experiencing the onset of the long-rains season which usually begins mid-March and goes on until May.
+Most parts of Kenya are experiencing the onset of the long-rains season which usually begins mid-March and continues until May.

 The Meteorological department also urged Kenyans to prepare for potential flooding in the regions.